EGAlberts/egalberts.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Elvin Alberts is a PhD Candidate at both the Computer Science department of the Vrije Universiteit Amsterdam and Cognitive Robotics department at the Technical University of Delft.
-His research interests include self-adaptive system and software architecture, specifically that of robotics systems.
+His research interests include self-adaptive systems and software architecture, specifically that of robotics systems.
 At the VU Amsterdam he is a member of the Software and Sustainability group, and at TU Delft he is a member of the Knowledge-based Autonomous
 Systems laboratory.
 {style="text-align: justify;"}